zero-day-labs/riscv-iopmp/README.md

 ### **Interrupt wires**

 The IOPMP may be configured to generate interrupts as WSIs to request service from software.
-For this purpose, a set of external wires is driven by the WSI interrupt generation support module, and should be connected to a Platform-Level Interrupt Controller (e.g. PLIC/APLIC).
+For this purpose, a wire is driven by the WSI interrupt generation support module, and should be connected to a Platform-Level Interrupt Controller (e.g. PLIC/APLIC).

 ## **IP Integration and Validation**